Rental Car Accidents

 If you have been injured in an accident involving a rental car, you may be entitled to sue both the driver and — in certain limited circumstances — the rental car company themselves.
 In Georgia, an apportionment rule is applied to all injury claims.
-Essentially, you (the injured party) may only recover the amount of damages from each defendant that they are actually responsible for.
-As such, in accidents involving rental cars where the company itself is at least partially at-fault for the plaintiff’s injuries, it’s important for plaintiffs to litigate their claims against the rental car company, too, in order to realize their damages in full.
+Essentially, you (the injured party) may only recover the number of damages from each defendant that they are actually responsible for.
+As such, in accidents involving rental cars where the company itself is at least partially at fault for the plaintiff’s injuries, it’s important for plaintiffs to litigate their claims against the rental car company, too, in order to realize their damages in full.

 Liability of the Driver

 As with drivers in their own vehicles, drivers of rental vehicles may negligently cause injuries to others in a variety of ways.
 Oftentimes, however, the drivers of rental vehicles tend to be from out-of-state.
 This unfamiliarity can contribute to accidents.

 Factors indicative of the driver’s negligence include, but are not necessarily limited, to:

 - Excessive speeding